Small-Bodies-Node/catch/README.md

 ## Database tasks

-The database shouldn't need any periodic maintenance.
+The database shouldn't need any periodic maintenance, as long as autovacuum is enabled on Postgres.
 However, the following tasks may be of use.

 ### Optimize observation tables